dsmsuite/dsmsuite.github.io/user_guide.md

 *Figure 3: Element search*

 ## Element bookmarking
 It allows bookmarking of elements.
+Bookmarks can only be edited when the element indicator view mode is 'bookmarks'.
 ![Element bookmarking](https://dsmsuite.github.io/assets/img/features/bookmarks.png "Element bookmarking")

 *Figure 4: Element bookmarking*

 ## Element annotation
 It allows adding annotations to elements.
+Annotations can only be edited when the element indicator view mode is 'annotations'.
+Annotations are shown in the element tooltip.
 ![Element annotations](https://dsmsuite.github.io/assets/img/features/annotations.png "Element annotations")

 *Figure 5: Element annotation*

 ## Metrics
-It has a  metrics view which can be expanded and will show metrics per element.
+The metrics cab show several sort of metricss.
+It can be expanded/collapsed and will show metrics per element.
 Several metrics are supported.

 ![Metrics](https://dsmsuite.github.io/assets/img/features/metrics.png "Metrics")